 Accident insurance can help cover copays or other out-of-pocket expenses related to an accidental injury, as well as nonmedical costs, such as transportation and lodging necessary to receive treatment.
 Benefits are paid directly to the insured, not to the hospital or health provider (unless otherwise assigned), so injured employees can use the benefit to help pay for whatever expenses they need.

 Given the precarious financial position many are in, taking a vacation can seem like just another expense for cash-strapped employees.
-But taking time away from work is important for their well-being, and for your business’s productivity.10 A generous paid time-off policy is one way to encourage employee well-being, but helping employees feel financially confident taking leisure leave can help them make the most of their time off.
+But people who take vacations have lower stress, less risk of heart disease, a better outlook on life and more motivation to achieve goals.5 A generous paid time off policy is one way to encourage employee well-being, but helping employees feel financially confident while taking leisure leave can help them make the most of their time off.

 Ready to help your employees feel more secure?
 Contact your Aflac benefits advisor or visit Aflac.com/business.